- Log in to post comments

 It’s a syndrome seen at so many schools.
 As school districts face shrinking budgets, some are tempted to find savings by cutting library staff.
 After all, the reasoning goes, with so many resources available via laptops, tablets or phones, who needs librarians anymore?

 The no-nonsense librarian with a cardigan and reading glasses, stamping dusty stacks of books and ssshhhing giggling teens is a relic of the past.
-These days, librarians are more often found showing students how to use a Makey Makey kit, helping someone detect whether an article is trustworthy or facilitating schoolwide teacher training on the new learning management system.
+These days, librarians are more often found showing students how to code using Scratch, helping someone detect whether an article is trustworthy or facilitating schoolwide teacher training on the new learning management system.

 While librarians are still likely to be the ones who lead story time programs, share a book series that ends up a favorite or help find just the right article for a senior research paper, many libraries are also makerspaces or flexible student learning spaces where librarians facilitate future-ready skills and bring schools into the digital age.